Mordechai1323/Sudoku-Game/README.md

 - If he has not yet finished, we will allow him to choose one of the options in the slot with the minimum number of options.
 After receiving the option from the user, the player's board and matrix must be updated accordingly.

 At the end, the list of winners and their boards will be printed.

-# More details about the project
-For more details about the project, please refer to the project report and documentation.

 # Built with
 C language